lightly-ai/lightly/docs/source/getting_started/dataset_creation/dataset_creation_azure_storage.rst

         To edit your dataset click the `Edit` button on the top.

 3. As your container name enter `farm-animals`.
-4. Enter the storage account name and storage account key from the previous step.
+4. Enter the storage account name and SAS token from the previous step.
 5. The thumbnail suffix depends on the option you chose in the first step

     - You want Lightly to create the thumbnail for you.